oracle-livelabs/security/iam-containers/oig/oig.md

 	<copy>kubectl exec -it helper -n oimcluster -- /bin/bash</copy>
 	```

 5. In the helper bash shell run the following commands to set the environment.
-Replace the *`<PRIVATE_IP>`* parameter copied under Lab 2, Task 2, Step 2  (instance private IP).
+Replace the *`<PRIVATE_IP>`* parameter copied from the previous Lab 'Initialize Environment', Task 2, Step 2  (instance private IP).

 	```
 	<copy>